 - Methods.
 2016 Jul 1;103: Epub 157-166, 2016. [ Journal Article ]

-Shuo Gu received his B.A. in Tsinghua University, CHINA in 1998.
+Shuo Gu received his B.A. in Tsinghua University, China in 1998.
 He completed his Ph.D. training in the laboratory of Dr. John Rossi at Beckman Research Institute, City of Hope, Los Angeles.
 Shuo Gu undertook his postdoctoral training in the laboratory of Dr. Mark Kay at Stanford University Medical School, Palo Alto.
 Both his Ph.D. and postdoctoral research focused on the mechanisms of RNA interference and microRNA pathways, and their applications in gene therapy.
-He joined the RNA Biology Laboratory (formerly the Gene Regulation and Chromosome Biology Laboratory in 2013.
+He joined the RNA Biology Laboratory (formerly the Gene Regulation and Chromosome Biology Laboratory) in 2013.

 |Xavier Bofill de Ros Ph.D.||Postdoctoral Fellow (Visiting)|